Worm4047/MovSort/README.md

     Paste movport.py and proxy.config file in your movies folder .

-    Do ensure that only folders/movies have relevant names .
+    Do ensure that only folders/movies with relevant names are present in main folder .

     Edit your proxy.config file accordingly.